-'AAA' - The capacity for the payment of financial obligations is exceptionally high and unlikely to be adversely affected by future events.

-'AA' - The capacity for the payment of financial obligations is considered high.
+- 1. 'AAA' The capacity for the payment of financial obligations is exceptionally high and unlikely to be adversely affected by future events. - 2.
+'AA' The capacity for the payment of financial obligations is considered high.
 Differs from AAA only to a small degree.
-Unlikely to be significantly vulnerable to future events.

-'A' - The capacity for the payment of financial obligations is substantial.
-May be vulnerable to future events, but considered manageable.

-'BBB' - Adequate credit quality.
+Unlikely to be significantly vulnerable to future events. - 3.
+'A' The capacity for the payment of financial obligations is substantial.
+May be vulnerable to future events, but considered manageable. - 4.
+'BBB' Adequate credit quality.
 The capacity for the payment of financial obligations is considered acceptable.
 May be vulnerable to future events.

-1) Net Tax-Supported Debt Per Capita
+1) Net Tax- Supported Debt Per Capita

 Tax-Supported Debt includes financial obligations for which taxpayers are directly accountable.
 Net Tax-Supported Debt per Capita is a measure of CRD's debt, excluding member municipality debt, expressed in terms of the amount attributable to each citizen under CRD's jurisdiction.
 This indicator is an important factor when analyzing CRD's ability to continue paying its debt service costs through current levels of tax revenue.
 This indicator had been trending downwards as CRD reduced its net debt obligations through to 2017.
-However, in 2019, the metric trended upwards due to an approximately \$61 million net increase in borrowing of which \$42 million net was related to the Core Area Wastewater Treatment Project (CAWTP), \$30 million was related to the Regional Housing First Program, and a pay down of \$11 million was related to sale of the Viewfield property.
-The net tax-supported debt per capita is \$703 as at fiscal end 2019, within the AA rating threshold of \$600 to \$3000.
+However, in 2019 and 2020 the metric trended upwards.
+In 2020, there was a \$25 million net increase in borrowing mainly due to \$61 million increase related to the Regional Housing First Program and a pay down of \$30 million related to Core Area Wastewater Program as construction nears completion.
+The net tax-supported debt per capita is \$751 as at fiscal end 2020 (\$703 - 2019), within the AA rating threshold of \$600 to \$3000.